babydoll and southdown

 Babydoll Sheep Breeders Australia (BSBA) has developed a Babydoll breed standard to describe the type of sheep that we are aiming for as we create a Babydoll breed for Australia based on the Southdown and adding the option of colour.
 We also have a Babydoll Score Tool that our members can use to assess how Babydoll looking a sheep is.

 Another consideration is the % of Southdown genetics known to be in the pedigree.
 A sheep needs at least 93.75% Southdown genetics to be considered for purebred Babydoll status in the BSBA Babydoll registry.
 Sheep with a lower percentage of Southdown genetics are still valuable in developing the Babydoll breed and can be registered as Emerging Babydolls.

 Some Babydoll breeders prefer a heavy shouldered, short bodied, thick and short necked type of Southdown similar to those bred in Australia in the 1950s-70s.
 This is entirely their choice but is not the only way a Southdown sheep can be small enough to meet the Babydoll breed standard - have a look at photos of shorn Babydolls from North America for other options for body shape.
-Old-time Southdown breeders will tell you that this body type was associated with some serious problems at lambing time that led to the Southdown breed almost disappearing from Australia.
+Old-time Southdown breeders will tell you that the broad, dumpy body shape was associated with some serious problems at lambing time that led to the Southdown breed almost disappearing from Australia.
 We are lucky that it is not the only option for Babydolls.